conceptroot/Only-new-FTP-files/README.md

 1. Add logger
 2. Add filter to _get_ftp_file_names_dates.
 To filter out directiories in output
 3. Add last year files logic.
 Right now FTP don't give information about year of file creation.
 So it could cause problems, when january comes.
-4. Add "TimeoutError: [WinError 10060]" handler, to avoid server termination if no connection
+4. [resolved] Add "TimeoutError: [WinError 10060]" handler, to avoid server termination if no connection